 Forecasting function in the organization.
-Introduction to various forecasting techniques, including smoothing and decomposition methods, ARIMA modeling, dynamic regression and other econometric methods.
+Introduction to various forecasting techniques, including smoothing and decomposition methods, regression analysis, time series analysis, ARIMA modeling, and other econometric methods.
 Emphasis on operational expertise in generation of forecasts using each of these methods; interpretation of the forecasts and assessment of the implications for the decision-making process.
 Offered: Spring.
 3 credits.